1 Day

 Our tours can be customized according to your requests, and prices will be redefined for customized tours.
 For detailed information, you can reach us directly by using our email address or contact us via WhatsApp.
 We are here to assist you with detailed information and special offers!
 Email: info@bcnktravel.com Whatsapp: +90 532 425 6678

-Ephesus was the second-largest city in the Roman Empire over 250.000 people in the 1st BC.
-Ranking only behind Rome it was the second-largest city in the world.
-Ephesus was the harbor city.
-This giant city was built only with marble.
+Ephesus was the second largest city in the Roman Empire with a population of over 250,000 in 1 BC.
+It was the second largest city in the world after Rome.Ephesus was also a port city.
+And this huge city was built entirely of marble.